evajunkova/english-for-designers/08-clarity-first/index.md

 ## Summary

 My project focuses on connecting the world of the hearing and the deaf.
-The most important think for me is the overall unification of visual immunity and the creation of marketing communication.
+The most important think for me is the overall unification of visual identity and the creation of marketing communication.
 I will create a new logo, posters, menu, uniforms and interier design for the company.
-This cafe is very special, because when you come inside you can't hear nothing.
+This cafe is very special, because when you came inside you can't hear nothing.
 It is absolutelly calm and harmonic place.
+I was there last week and it was really cool.
+The service was very nice.

 <details>